jbeuckm/ng-yodlee/README.md

   });
 ```

-At this point, the service is able to make requests for that user's data.
+After this, the service is able to make requests for that user's data.

 ```javascript
 YodleeService.accounts.accounts();